 1) Click on Edit virtual machine settings and select the hard disk you want to expand.

-2) In this example, the current size of the disk is 15GB, and we will increase it to 20GB by latest expand disk feature in VMware workstation
+2) In this example, the current size of the disk is 15GB.
+We will increase it to 20GB.

 Click on the drop-down arrow mark in Utilities Button.
 Select Expand.